 The manuscript should be submitted as a single Microsoft Word file including all contents.
 The author owns full rights to the text provided and the changes will be made by the editors and publishers with the consent of authors.
 In the case of the reprinting of previously published material, the author is solely responsible for obtaining permission in this regard.

 All articles and research notes should be generally organized into the following sections: (i) Abstract, (ii) Introduction, (iii) Basic Hypotheses, (iv) Methodological Issues involved, (v) Basic Results, (vi) Limitations of Analysis, (vii) Policy Implications, and (viii) Conclusions.
 Sub-sections should carry clear and distinct sub-headings.

 The first page of the manuscript should contain the title of the paper, the name(s) of the author(s), and a footnote giving the current affiliation of the author(s) and any acknowledgements.
 Each article will be prefaced by a short abstract of 250 words.
 The abstract should state the theme and structure of the article, the approach (es) taken, the specific advance made on previous inquiries and any policy prescriptions.
 The abstract should be followed by JEL classification and keywords.

 All manuscripts must include an abstract containing a maximum of 250 words typed on a separate page.
-After the abstract, please supply up to five keywords or brief phrases (APA).
+After the abstract, please supply up to five keywords or brief phrases (APA) and at least three JEL/AMS Codes for identification of the key area of the subject.
 The abstract should explain the purpose of the research, the primary results, and major conclusions.
 It should not exaggerate or contain material, not in the main text.